apache/airflow-site/CONTRIBUTE.md

 cd "${AIRFLOW_SITE_REPO}" && git push origin origin
 ```

-Once It is accepted and merged, wait for Github Action build to publish the changes.
+Once it is accepted and merged, wait for Github Action build to publish the changes.

 # Additional tips: